wfkhrrzi/Recruitment-Web-App/readme.md

 ### Competency-based Interview (CBI)<hr>

 ![Alt text](readme/cbi.png)

-*Note: The system frontend is not yet integrated with the backend*

 There are two phases in the CBI stage (initially called as *Prescreening*), as illustrated by the process flow below: